ozgunalan/ozgunalan/readme.md

 * Can fulfill Lead or Senior Engineer roles
 * MSc in Computer Science (2008)
 * BSc in Statistics (2004)
-* Eligible to work in EU & Switzerland

 My interests are (I spend time thinking about):
 * Fact based decisions